 Finally, make your way to Ludlow, Vermont, located in Okemo Valley and home to Okemo Mountain Resort.
 Ludlow is a small community, but you will find a few unique shopping and dining opportunities, as well as several trails and swimming holes.
 Buttermilk Falls is a popular swimming spot at the base of a lovely waterfall.
 Not to be missed on a hot summer day!

-Where to eat and sleep: For really unique dining, you have to check out Homestyle Hotel.
-The small, neighborhood restaurant serves up an eclectic mix of local dishes, all created fresh daily and lovingly prepared.
+Where to eat and sleep: For really unique dining, check out Homestyle Hotel.
+The small neighborhood restaurant serves up an eclectic mix of local dishes, all created fresh daily and lovingly prepared.
 For lodging, we recommend checking out their sister site, Main + Mountain, which has 13 modern rooms in the walkable downtown area.

 Day 3: Ludlow to Waitsfield

-This section of route 100 is characterized by very small towns, mountainous terrain, and acres of farmland.
-For much of the drive, you will follow the eastern slope of the Green Mountains, along the border of the Green Mountain National Forest.
-There are too many fun stops to mention, so I’m going to focus on my favorites.
+This section of Route 100 in Vermont is characterized by very small towns, mountainous terrain, and acres of farmland.
+For much of the drive, you will follow the eastern slope of the Green Mountains along the border of the Green Mountain National Forest.
+There are too many fun stops to mention, so I will focus on my favorite spots.

 Driving distance: 70 miles